daniellawrence/dansysadm.com_old/src/contact/index.md

 # about

-I am a UNIX and Linux Systems administratorm, linux enthusiast and Python Programmer.
+I am a UNIX and Linux Systems administrator, Linux enthusiast and Python Programmer.

-I specialising with automation of Sun/Oracle Solaris and Redhat Linux tasks.
+I specializing with automation of Sun/Oracle Solaris and Red hat Linux tasks.

 I am currently working on at Toll Group.